Supreme Court still sits on Trump's tax returns, and justices don't say why | ExBulletin

 If Trump’s lawyers still had no word by the first week of March, they would present a petition asking for the merits of the case to be pleaded.

-Under the current rules, apart from the “emergency” framework of this litigation, a person who lost in a lower court has 150 days from the date of this decision to appeal to the judges for review.
+Under current rules, aside from the “emergency” framework of this dispute, a person who has lost in a lower court has 150 days from the date of that decision to request a review from the judges.
 If the individual first made an emergency request to block the effect of the lower court’s decision, the judges would typically have responded by granting or denying the stay.
 This is because the party seeking the intervention of the court would like immediate redress.

 Here, however, because Vance has agreed to delay the execution of the subpoena, his office, rather than the Trump side, is at a disadvantage by the court’s inaction.